Kurotaku-sama/Jellyfin-Image-Exporter/README.md

 ## Installation

 1. Ensure you have **Python 3.8+** installed
-2. Clone or download this repository
+2. Download the programm via releases
 3. Run `main.py` to start the application

 ---